Campus Living Villages: 2015: United Kingdom

-In September 2015 a multimillion-pound luxury student village in Salford opened for the University, it was named Peel Park Quarter after the park which is situated alongside.
+In September 2015, a multimillion-pound luxury student village in Salford opened for the University, it was named Peel Park Quarter after the park which is situated alongside.
 Features in the buildings included deluxe en-suite bedrooms and floor-to-ceiling windows which showcased views overlooking the park and the Manchester skyline.
 Communal social spaces play host to pool tables and other games facilities inside, while the lounges feature Sky TV and the latest games consoles.
 There's also two 30-seater cinema rooms and a free gym on site.

 Controversy

 Death of Mason Pendrous

-Mason Pendrous, a 19-year-old student at Canterbury University in New Zealand, was found dead at Sonoda Christchurch Campus, one of CLV's student accommodation facilities in New Zealand.
-Pendrous had been missing for between two to four weeks before his body was discovered in his room by another student.
-An independent investigation into this incident is currently being undertaken by former High Court Justice Kit Toogood QC.
+In 2019 Mason Pendrous, a 19-year-old student at Canterbury University in New Zealand, was found dead at Sonoda Christchurch Campus, one of CLV's student accommodation facilities in New Zealand.
+Pendrous had been missing for between two and four weeks before his body was discovered in his room by another student.
+An independent investigation into the incident showed that CLV had failed to adequately follow processes to monitor student welfare.